Tolulope-Faseyiku/Power-Station-Analysis/README.md

 -  Operational status
 -  Power capacity

-The data for this project can be downloaded from [Renewable Energy Planning Database (REPD)](https://www.gov.uk/government/publications/renewable-energy-planning-database-monthly-extract)
+The data for this project can be downloaded from the [Renewable Energy Planning Database (REPD)](https://www.gov.uk/government/publications/renewable-energy-planning-database-monthly-extract)

 ## TOOLS